 Volunteer community members did much of the physical, project management, and legal work that went into the new building.
 The school moved into the unfinished building in 1990, and completed the construction over several years.
 During the 1997-1998 school year we built the Kindergarten building and Eurythmy room.
 In 1996 the first 8th grade graduated.

 Throughout the mid-90’s, a small group of community members began studying and planning for the high school program.
 The high school opened in the fall of 2001 in the historic Old Creamery building in Charlotte.
 The building was renovated in stages during the first two years of the high school program, and underwent another major renovation in 2009.
 The first high school class graduated in 2005.

 In the past few years, the school restructured its governance model as a way to ensure cohesion between the early childhood, grade school and high school branches.
 The College of Teachers worked extensively to create and implement an innovative Upper Grades Program to best serve the young adolescent.
 A robust Parent and Child Program supports our community of young families, and an Extended Day Program is now offered for Kindergarten through 5th grade.

-In 2012, we acquired a beautiful and historic property for our high school program.
-When the high school moves into the renovated former Morgan Horse Farm property in 2013, the school will realize a long-held dream to have all of its campuses in close proximity.
+In 2012, we acquired a beautiful, landmark property for our high school program.
+The high school moved into the renovated former Morgan Horse Farm property in 2014, realizing a long-held dream to have all of our campuses in close proximity.
 Plans for the high school program include greater collaboration with the younger grades, and a close working relationship with our neighboring educational institution, Shelburne Museum.